akshitagupta04/fpga-rtl-projects/Learning-Lab/Full-Adder-Design-using-three-methods/Readme.md

 # Full Adder Design Using Three Methods

 ## Overview
-Designed Full Adder using three methods — if statement, gate modelling, and case statements comparing their schematics.
+Reprogrammed Full Adder in Verilog using three methods — if statement, gate modelling, and case statements, comparing their schematics in Xilinx Vivado 2024.1.